SuparnaAishee/ProblemSlove_JS/readme.md

 ## 5. Task: Find and Modify
 Write a function that searches an array of objects for a specific person by name.
 If found, modify their `age` property.
 Print the updated array.

-## 6.1.
-Task: Find the Longest Word in an Array
+## 6. Task: Find the Longest Word in an Array
 Create a function that takes an array of words and returns the longest word.
 If there are multiple words with the same length, return the first one.

+## 7.Task: Sum of Even Numbers in an Array
+Write a function that takes an array of numbers and returns the sum of all even numbers.